ccummings/canjs-contacts-tutorial/part2/part2.md

 The two helper functions we have added are:

-- `filter`: loops through each contact in a list and returns a new `Contact.List` of contacts within a category
+- `filter`: loops through each contact in the list and returns a new `Contact.List` of contacts within a category
 - `count`: returns the number of contacts in a category using the `filter()` helper function

 ## Filtering the List of Contacts

-Now we need to modify our `contactList` view to filter the list of contacts based on the current hash.
-In the `contactList` view, change the parameter passed to the `list` helper to `contacts.filter(can.route.attr('category')`.
+Now we need to modify our `contactList` view to filter the list of contacts based on the current category propery in the hash.
+In the `contactList` view, change the parameter passed to the `list()` helper to `contacts.filter(can.route.attr('category')`.
 Your view should look like this when you're done:

 ```js
 <script type="text/ejs" id="contactsList">